Static Routing Configuration Guide with Examples

 Router1 requirements

-- Create two routes for network 10.0.0.0/8 and configure the first route (via -Router0) as the main route and the second route (via-Router1) as a backup route.
+- Create two routes for network 10.0.0.0/8, and configure the first route (via Router0) as the primary route and the second (via Router1) as a backup.

-- Create two routes for network 40.0.0.0/8 and configure the first route (via -Router0) as the main route and the second route (via-Router2) as a backup route.
+- Create two routes for network 40.0.0.0/8, and configure the first route (via Router0) as the primary route and the second (via Router2) as the backup.

-- Verify the router adds only main routes to the routing table.
+- Verify the router adds only primary routes to the routing table.

 Router1 configuration